KarthikMgk/Answer-for-CodingBat-Python/README.md

-Python_CodingBat
+## Python-CodingBat.com

-This contains solutions to the programming problems that are found in codingbat.com in Python section
+This is a collection of solutions for puzzles found in www.codingbat.com